-According to the Debkafile, Mr Husein admitted “he was on a mission to attack Jewish, Israeli and American sites and that explosive materials had been prepared in advance by another Hezbollah team, which had pinpointed the targets and was to have briefed the perpetrators while being interrogated on Sunday.
+According to the Debkafile, Mr Hussein admitted “he was on a mission to attack Jewish, Israeli and American sites and that explosive materials had been prepared in advance by another Hezbollah team, which had pinpointed the targets and was to have briefed the perpetrators while being interrogated on Sunday.

-On Tuesday, January 17, Mr Hussein led a posse of more than 200 police to a shophouse in Samut Sakhon, about 45km (28 miles) from Bangkok, where 4,380kg (9,656lbs) of urea fertilizer and 260 liters (68.68 gallons) of ammonium nitrate were found in a building the group had rented since January 2010.
-(Ed: Ammonia nitrate was used in the 1995 Oklahoma City bombing which killed 168 people while al Qaeda have used fertilizer-based bombs for attacks on synagogues, the British consulate in Istanbul, and other targets)
+On Tuesday, January 17, Mr Hussein led a posse of more than 200 police to a shophouse in Samut Sakhon, about 45km (28 miles) from Bangkok, where 4,380kg (9,656lbs) of urea fertiliser and 260 liters (68.68 gallons) of ammonium nitrate were found in a building the group had rented since January 2010.
+(Ed: Ammonia nitrate was used in the 1995 Oklahoma City bombing which killed 168 people while al Qaeda have used fertiliser-based bombs for attacks on synagogues, the British consulate in Istanbul, and other targets)

-According to Thailand’s national police chief Priewpan Damapong, Mr Hussein denied the chemicals were destined for a terror attack in Thailand, but instead were destined for shipment to Africa, however, sources close to the investigation said Mr Husein claimed he used to drive around the capital taking photos of key sites.
+According to Thailand’s national police chief Priewpan Damapong, Mr Hussein denied the chemicals were destined for a terror attack in Thailand, but instead were destined for shipment to Africa, however, sources close to the investigation said Mr Hussein claimed he used to drive around the capital taking photos of key sites.

 Hezbollah planned multiple bombs in Bangkok terror spree